valkey-io/valkey-rfc/Bloom.md

 https://crates.io/crates/bloomfilter was chosen as it provides all the required APIs for controlling a bloom filter.
 This library has also been stable through the releases.

-Certain libraries (e.g. fastbloom) are no longer compatible with older versions (after updates) resuling in serialization / deserialization incompatibility.
+Certain libraries (e.g. fastbloom) are no longer compatible with older versions (after updates) resulting in serialization / deserialization incompatibility.

 growable-bloom-filter is a bloom filter library that implements a scalable bloom filter.
 However, it does not allow